 Years 5 and 6

-In Science, the children will be exploring the topics ‘Light’ and ‘Evolution and ‘Inheritance’.
-We will be using the British summer time to create our own investigation about how light changes throughout the day and children will be encouraged to work scientifically as they plan, carry out and evaluate these investigations.
+In Science, children will be exploring the topic ‘Light’; we will be using the British summer time to create our own investigation about how light changes throughout the day and children will be encouraged to work scientifically as they plan, carry out and evaluate these investigations.
 As children near the end of Year 6, there will also be opportunities for children to learn about changes they may recognise in themselves and others as they grow up.
 Children will be encouraged to ask questions and discuss these changes in their bodies to ensure they feel confident and comfortable in themselves as they move on to secondary school.
-For P.E, the children will spend Summer term preparing themselves for Sports Day by developing their athletic abilities as well as learning skills to play cricket and rounders.
+In P.E, children will spend Summer term preparing themselves for Sports Day by developing their athletic abilities as well as learning skills for tennis.

-In Year 6, pupils are able to change their reading book each week.
+In Year 6, pupils are able to change their reading book once a week.
 Parents can support their children's learning through reading and discussing the books daily, and by giving children the opportunity to visit the local library to read about and research our topics.
 Please encourage your child to be reading for 30 minutes every night and to record their comments in their reading journals.
-We welcome parental involvement in the life of our school.
-If you are able to visit the school or help in any way, please contact your child’s class teacher.